 Gouache Vs Watercolor: Which Should You Consider Working In?

-The effects can be great!
+The effects can be really stunning!
 But let’s look at the different qualities of both these mediums first.

 The supplies you’ll need for watercolors are pretty similar to what you’ll need for gouaches.
 First off, they are both water-based paints, and as such used on similar substrates, like cotton fiber paper.
 The paints of both these mediums can merge with the substrate as well.